Pain Neuroscience Education (PNE)

 If you have read everything to this point, you’re already doing well.
 Knowledge is power.
 Part of your treatment will have me flesh-out the simplistic neurobiology described above.

-I have been privileged to study with both David Butler and Adriaan Louw.
+I have been privileged to study both David Butler and Adriaan Louw.
 They have opened my eyes to the helpfulness of giving pain sufferers an understanding of what led to their condition.
 There are decent interventions to give hope of recovery.
 I’ve used them successfully on many patients.
 My own NMT method employs scientific explanations, metaphors and stories of success (along with manual therapy) to help a sufferer give meaning to their pain.
 At the same time people will reconnect with their body.
 Safe, slow paced movement patterns lead to actual exercise, that slowly but surely eliminates pain.

 - Deep listening, after asking relevant questions.